 - all students and staff wear hats which protect the face, neck and ears when outside during Terms 1, 3 and 4 and at other times during the year when the UV Rating is above 3.
 The hat must also be worn at all-day events outside i.e. Sports Day, regardless of the UV rating.
-All students must wear the College broad brimmed hat. - SPF 30+ broad spectrum water resistant sunscreen be worn on all exposed parts of the body.
-This is provided at school - staff and students utilise shaded or covered areas whenever and wherever practicable - students who do not have hats must sit outside the staffroom at recess and lunch times, in the designated area - students without the College hat will not be permitted to participate in lessons or activities conducted outdoors in areas exposed to sun - students must still wear their College hat on coloured clothes days.
+All students must wear the College broad brimmed hat. - SPF 50+ broad spectrum water resistant sunscreen be worn on all exposed parts of the body.
+This is provided at school - staff and students utilise shaded or covered areas whenever and wherever practicable - students who do not have hats must sit in shaded areas, as directed by staff. - students without the College hat will not be permitted to participate in lessons or activities conducted outdoors in areas exposed to sun - students must still wear their College hat on coloured clothes days.